ssaue/ssp/README.md

 * MidiMagi: Utility application for generating MIDI files to PressureMagi
 * SoundServerAPI: API for a soundserver in an Augmented reality project

-In addition there are a few support libraries (MS Wimdows based):
+In addition there are a few support libraries (MS Windows based):

 * sspUtility: Timers events, synchronization
 * sspMidiLib: Midi handling, including Midi File read/write (MME based)
 * sspAudioLib: Reading audio files using libsndfile (wrapper)

 The projects are found under \source.
 The solution and project files are found under \source\<project name>\build\<target platform>.